 After being told the woman was going to her mother's home and he wasn't welcome, Matika flew into a rage, jumping onto the bonnet of the car, stomping on the windscreen which shattered.

-Police said Matika then drove the car into a tree and held the accelerator flat until the engine blew up, telling the woman, "The car's not going anywhere now, it's blown up".
+Police said Matika then drove the car into a tree and held the accelerator flat until the engine blew up, telling the woman "the car's not going anywhere now, it's blown up".

-What followed was a brutal attack.
+What followed was a harrowing attack.

-Matika grabbed the woman and punched her in the face, causing her to fall to the ground.
+Despite trying to run away, Matika grabbed the woman and punched her in the face, causing her to fall to the ground.

 While she was on the ground he stomped on her face twice with full force, and then kicked dirt into her face.

-Court papers said the woman's dog came to her aid but Matika kicked the dog with such force he lifted the animal off the ground.
+Court papers said the woman's dog came to her aid but Matika kicked the dog with such force that he lifted the animal off the ground.

 He then kicked the woman in the side of the ribs, where she felt bones break.

-The court heard Matika grabbed a large piece of rock, which weighed up to 10 kilograms, and launched it at the woman's head from about 1.5 metres.
+The court heard Matika grabbed a large piece of quartz rock, which weighed up to 10 kilograms, and launched it at the woman's head from about 1.5 metres.